Updated and edited September 27, 2019

 - “He hasn’t missed a shift.”

-- “She babysat my kids when I had to go to the hospital.”
+- “She babysat my kids when I had to go to hospital.”

 Other qualities they could mention:

-Sometimes the person will have known you for some time and will know about the arrest.
+Sometimes the person will have known you for some time and will know about your arrest.
 In this case, they may describe how you have changed since that time, but their statements should show a positive transformation.
-They shouldn’t try to deny or minimize what happened.
+They should not try to deny or minimize what happened.

 At the end of the letter, the reference could include some kind of complimentary statement in conclusion.
 For example,